Bill Armstrong (Australian footballer): Honours, decorations, awards and distinctions

 In 1995 Bill was presented with a Friendship Award by the State Bureau of Foreign Experts, People’s Republic of China.

 In 2000 he was the recipient of the Sir Edward Weary Dunlop Asia Medal, “In recognition of his significant contribution to forging stronger relations between Australia and Asia.”

 In 2003 Bill was made an Officer in the General Division of the Order of Australia (AO) “For service to the international community... and raising awareness of social justice and human rights issues ".

 In 2019, the ‘Bill Armstrong AO Human Rights Award’ was made in his honour on his retirement from Indigenous Community Volunteers (now Community First Development).

 The Bill Armstrong AO Human Rights Award

 The annual award is presented to an individual in recognition of outstanding contributions towards the promotion and protection of human rights.
 The inaugural award was presented in 2020.
+Recipients include Mervyn Eades (2020), Doyen Radcliffe (2021), and Dr Fiona Crockford (2022).